pattyjula/Git-reference/docs/git-commands.md

+Here are the steps to add files to be ignored by git

 `cd .git`

 `nano .gitignore`

+Then add the file names to the .gitignore in a text editor
-Upgrading python version in a virt env, first activate the virt env
+Upgrading python version in a virt env

+First activate the virt env

 `source activate hdwre`